googlecodelabs/migrate-python2-appengine/step4-cloudndb-cloudrun-py2/README.md

 - Helps move even further away from vendor lock-in, dependency on Google Cloud
 - Gives users the ability to more easily migrate their apps to VMs or Kubernetes, or move out of the cloud and run on-premise.

 This migration is slightly different from its Python 3 twin (the "other" Step 4) in that we're using Cloud NDB for this 2.x version but Cloud Datastore for the 3.x version.
 If you're ready for containerization, this tutorial show you how to migrate Python 2 App Engine apps using Cloud NDB to Cloud Run.
+If you want to modernize your app but want to stick with Python 2 forever, this is one way to do so.

 The steps include replacing the configuration files and specifying how your app should start.
 Since you won't have App Engine's web server, you'll need to specify your own server or bundle one into your container.
 For testing and staging, it's easy to just run Flask's development server from Python, but developers can opt for something more powerful for production such as the [Cloud Run Quickstart sample](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) which uses `gunicorn`.